cheqd/node-docs/docs/cheqd-cli/cheqd-cli-fee-abstraction.md

 Various commands are available for declaring fees in transactions, along with querying and configuring allowed denominations through governance proposals.

-## Querying for allowed IBC denominations
+## Supported IBC denominations

+Fees for transactions cannot be denominated in arbitrary alternative tokens, when attempting to pay for transactions with non-CHEQ tokens.
+Supported IBC denominations must be approved using decentralised governance.

 ### Querying allowed IBC denominations via CLI